MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-adrms-restrictions.md

 However, a few customers might need to protect selected documents and emails with a key that is hosted on-premises.
 For example, this might be required for regulatory and compliance reasons.

-This configuration is sometimes referred to as "hold your own key" (HYOK) and it is supported by Azure Information Protection when you have a working Active Directory Rights Management Services (AD RMS) deployment.
-In this scenario, the rights policies and the organization's private key that protects these policies is managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
+This configuration is sometimes referred to as "hold your own key" (HYOK) and it is supported by Azure Information Protection when you have a working Active Directory Rights Management Services (AD RMS) deployment with the requirements that are documented in the next section.

+In this HYOK scenario, the rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
+As with Azure RMS protection, information that you protect with AD RMS is never sent to the cloud; the protected documents and emails are is stored in Azure unless you explicitly store them in Azure or use another cloud service that stores them in Azure.

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
 AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs".